 Stung Treng has three major rivers flowing through the province – Mekong, Sekong and Sesan.
 This province is more mountainous and has more plateaus than other provinces.

-Approximately 80% of the population are employed in the agricultural sector.
+Around 80% of the population is employed in the agricultural sector.
 Major crops include rice, mangos and cassava.
-The fishing industry has the highest density of all inland provinces.
+The fishing industry is the highest of all inland provinces in Cambodia.

 Due to poor access to health, child mortality and overall mortality are very high in this province.
-Stung Treng’s falls also under the national average of literacy.
-In July 2018, a hydroelectric dam collapsed in the neighbouring Laos, causing a severe flooding disaster in the entire area and impacting the livelihood of the people in this region.
+Stung Treng also falls below the national literacy average.
+In July 2018, a hydroelectric dam collapsed in neighbouring Laos, causing a severe flooding disaster in the entire area and impacting the livelihood of the people in this region.

 Approximately 140,000 people live in Ratanakiri.
 The entire province is very thinly populated with 14 people / km2.
 Of the 20 different ethnic minorities in Cambodia, eight live in Ratanakiri.
 A total of 75% of its total population belongs to these minority groups.

 Ratanakiri is well known for Virachey National Park.
 The rivers Sesan and Srepok flow through this province.
-Biologists claim that Ratanakiri is one of the most biological diverse areas of Southeast Asia.
+Biologists claim that Ratanakiri is one of the most biologically diverse areas of Southeast Asia.

 Much of the labour of the indigenous residents is self-sufficient farming and related to forestry work.
-Most of its agro industry is rice, cassava, cashew nuts and rubber.
-In the past years, eco-tourism has been booming in this province.
+Most of the province’s agro industry is rice, cassava, cashew nuts and rubber.
+In the past years, ecotourism has been booming here.

-Ratanakiri faces high risks of climate change.
-Additionally, this province has the poorest statistics related to health in the whole of Cambodia: high child mortality, insufficient access to health facilities and lack of midwives.
+Ratanakiri faces high risks from climate change.
+Additionally, this province has the poorest health related statistics in the whole of Cambodia: high child mortality, insufficient access to health facilities and lack of midwives.
 Also Ratanakiri has the highest rate of illiteracy, with nearly 40% of the population unable to read.